intel-lab-lkp/linux/Documentation/leds/leds-class.rst

 With hw control we refer to the LED driven by hardware.

+A sysfs attribute `trigger_may_offload` is provided for userspace to query supported triggers and their states.

 LED driver must define the following value to support hw control:

     - hw_control_trigger: